SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 We must make it clear another time that **the programming language is irrelevant** to the uptake of all these skills.
 They accumulate slowly, over the course of many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but it takes years of practice to fully understand them in depth.

-Fundamental knowledge and skills for programming, software development, software engineering and computer science are learned during **[the overall software engineer program in SofUni](https://softuni.bg/curriculum)**, as well as with a number of [additional courses](https://softuni.bg/trainings/opencourses).
-Working with a variety of software libraries, programming interfaces (APIs), frameworks and software technologies, and their interaction gradually build that knowledge and skills, so don't expect to get them from a single course, book, or project.
+Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Engineering Program**, as well as several elective courses.
+Working with a variety of software libraries, APIs, frameworks, and software technologies and their interaction gradually builds this knowledge and skills, so do not expect that you will understand them from a single course, book or project.

 Only **initial knowledge in the areas listed above** is usually sufficient to start working as a programmer, and acquiring of a more in-depth knowledge takes place at the workplace according to the technologies and development tools used by the given company and team.